Oaks-Solution-and-Studio/OSAS-ReactJS-Template/README.md

 ![Cover Photo](screenshots/cover_photo.png)

-This project template has been carefully crafted to provide a standardized structure for ReactJS projects developed by [Your Company Name].
+This project template has been carefully crafted to provide a standardized structure for ReactJS projects developed by Oaks Solution and Studio.
 It follows a well-organized layout to enhance collaboration, code maintainability, and development efficiency.

 ## Project Structure